Vyral/jerry-van-leeuwen/_posts/2020-05-15-covid-update--edition-5.md

 ##### Stage 3&nbsp;

 * opening all workplaces responsibly
-* relaxing the restrictions o n public gatherings.&nbsp;
+* relaxing the restrictions on public gatherings.&nbsp;

 Being able to move our communities to the next stage, is however based on a few following conditions. 👇👇